-There’s no annual fee on the Citi Double Cash.
+There’s no annual fee with the Citi Double Cash.

-Earn $150 cash back when you spend $1,000 on your credit card in the first three months of opening your account.
+Earn $150 cash back in the form of a statement credit when you spend $1,000 on your credit card in the first three months of opening your account.
 Unfortunately, balance transfers don’t count toward earning the spending bonus.
 You’ll have to make purchases if you want to earn the bonus.

 There’s no annual fee on the BlueCash Everyday Card from American Express.

 The JetBlue Plus Card is a great combination of a balance transfer and an airline rewards credit card.
 The card offers a zero percent introductory APR on balance transfers for the first 12 billing cycles (note that 12 billing cycles will be a little shorter than a full calendar year).
 Balances must be transferred in the first 45 days to be eligible for special pricing.
-The regular APR is 12.99, 20.99 or 25.99 percent depending on your creditworthiness.
+The regular APR is 17.74, 21.74 or 26.74 percent, depending on your creditworthiness.

-If you use your credit card to earn rewards after you’ve paid off your balance transfer, you’ll earn six points per dollar on all JetBlue purchases; two points per dollar at restaurants and grocery stores; and one point or dollar on all other purchases.
-Redeem your points for any seat on JetBlue-operated flights and enjoy your first checked bag for free.
+If you use your credit card to earn rewards after you’ve paid off your balance transfer, you’ll earn six points per dollar on all JetBlue purchases, two points per dollar at restaurants and grocery stores, and one point per dollar on all other purchases.
+Redeem your points for any seat on JetBlue-operated flights, and enjoy your first checked bag for free.